MITLibraries/archivesspace-api-python-scripts/README.md

 This post script will overwrite existing ArchivesSpace records based the 'uri' and can be used with any ArchivesSpace record type (e.g. resource, accession, subject, agent_people, agent_corporate_entity, archival_object, etc.).
 It requires a properly formatted JSON file (specified where [JSON File] appears in the 'records' variable on line 13) for the particular ArchivesSpace record type you are trying to post.

 ###searchArchivalObjectsByResource.py
-A script to extract all of the archival objects associated with a particular resources.
+A script to extract all of the archival objects associated with a particular resource.
 To set the resource you want to search for, adjust the 'resourceNumber' variable on line 13